CNelias/DetrendedFluctuationAnalysis.jl/README.md

 * nb_pt : the number of points you want to perform the analysis onto.
 * plot : A boolean parameter.
 If given true, the function will plot the results of the 2D DFA analysis.

+It returns :
+* the list of points where the analysis was performed
+* the value of the fluctuation coefficient at each of these points

 ### Perform a traditional DFA computation :

 Simply feed the DFA function with the same time serie twice (in other words data1 and data2 needs to be provided with the same time serie)